agsb/milliForth-RiscV/README.md

 For now, using riscv-unknown-elf-gcc 15.0 suit with qemu emulator for a single core minimal footprint Forth thread.

-I hope it uses far less than 4k bytes, without a user dictionary.
+I hope it uses less than 1k byte, without extras and user dictionary.

 The milliForth must use memory pointers for data stack and return stack, because does fetch and store from a special 'user structure', which contains the user variables for Forth
 (state, toin, last, here, sptr, dptr, heap, tail).

+## Postpone

+Forth standart have postone, instead of compile, and [compile].

+In milliforth, a postpone state < 0 always compile the next word, ignoring any flags, and return to compile state = 1.

+So postpone is defined as : postpone -1 state ! ; immediate

+## internals

 This version uses DJB2 hash for dictionary entries, and includes: